3D Macro Physics and Light Odd-Z Element Production in O-C Shell Mergers: Implications for $^{40}\mathrm{K}$ production and radiogenic heating inventories of rocky exoplanets: Methodology

-We build on the post-processing models from \cite{issaImpact3DMacro2025} that use results from 3D hydrodynamic simulations to motivate mixing scenarios expressed in terms of mixing efficiency profiles that are different from the MLT 1D predictions.
-These scenarios are described in detail in \cite{issaImpact3DMacro2025} and are summarized here.
-The MLT mixing case has a mixing efficiency profile essentially constant across the \oxygen[] shell as taken from \cite{ritterNuGridStellarData2018}.
-The 3D simulations, however, predict a mixing efficiency downturn as the convective boundary is approached and also suggest a boost to the mixing efficiencies of $1$, $3$, $10$, and $50$ \citep{meakinTurbulentConvectionStellar2007, jonesIdealizedHydrodynamicSimulations2017,andrassy3DHydrodynamicSimulations2020,rizzutiShellMergersLate2024a}, to some degree depending on the uncertain hydrodynamic response to the ingestion and burning of additional nuclear fuel.
-The quenched mixing cases consider a dip in the mixing efficiency profile which also may arise due to energy feedback in the middle of the shell and partial merging of the shells at the top \citep{andrassy3DHydrodynamicSimulations2020}.
-The MLT and 3D-inspired mixing cases are calculated for a range of ingestion rates from $\unit{\natlog{4}{-5}}{\Msun\second^{-1}}$, $\unit{\natlog{4}{-4}}{\Msun\second^{-1}}$, $\unit{\natlog{4}{-3}}{\Msun\second^{-1}}$, again reflecting our limited knowledge of as well as intrinsically varying conditions in real 3D stars.
-A case without ingestion is also included for reference.
-The ingestion rates are consistent with those adopted in 3D simulations of \cite{andrassy3DHydrodynamicSimulations2020}.
-The extent of the \carbon[] shell is \unit{0.8}{\Msun}, so for a post-processing simulation time of \unit{110}{\second} (corresponding roughly to a convective turnover time), the maximum ingestion rate would be $\unit{\natlog{7}{-3}}{\Msun\second^{-1}}$ like \cite{ritterConvectivereactiveNucleosynthesisSc2018}.
-Our fastest ingestion rate of $\unit{\natlog{4}{-3}}{\Msun\second^{-1}}$ reflects a full merger.
+The MLT mixing case with a mixing efficiency profile essentially constant across the \oxygen[] shell as taken from \cite{ritterNuGridStellarData2018}.
+3D simulations, however, predict a mixing efficiency downturn as the convective boundary is approached and an increased mixing efficiency compared to MLT \citep{meakinTurbulentConvectionStellar2007, jonesIdealizedHydrodynamicSimulations2017,andrassy3DHydrodynamicSimulations2020, fieldsThreedimensionalHydrodynamicSimulations2021, rizzutiShellMergersLate2024a}, to some degree depending on the uncertain hydrodynamic response to the ingestion and burning of additional nuclear fuel.
+Therefore, we implement the 3D-inspired mixing profile from \cite{jonesIdealizedHydrodynamicSimulations2017} that features a convective downturn, and boost the MLT velocities by factors of $1$, $3$, $10$, and $50$.
+The MLT and 3D-inspired cases are calculated with ingestion rates of $\unit{\natlog{4}{-5}}{\Msun\second^{-1}}$, $\unit{\natlog{4}{-4}}{\Msun\second^{-1}}$, $\unit{\natlog{4}{-3}}{\Msun\second^{-1}}$, which are consistent with those adopted in the 3D simulations of \cite{andrassy3DHydrodynamicSimulations2020}.
+The extent of the \carbon[] shell is \unit{0.8}{\Msun}, so for a post-processing simulation time of \unit{110}{\second}, the maximum ingestion rate would be $\unit{\natlog{7}{-3}}{\Msun\second^{-1}}$ like \cite{ritterConvectivereactiveNucleosynthesisSc2018}.
+Our fastest ingestion rate of $\unit{\natlog{4}{-3}}{\Msun\second^{-1}}$ reflects a full merger and a case without ingestion is also included for reference.
+Quenched mixing cases are also considered by implementing a dip in the mixing efficiency profile.
+This may arise due to energy feedback in the middle of the shell at \unit{4.95}{\Mm} and partial merging of the shells at \unit{7.5}{\Mm} as 3D simulations suggest \citep{andrassy3DHydrodynamicSimulations2020}.
+Two quenching strengths expressed as dips in the profile to $\unit{10^{14}}{\cm^2\second^{-1}}$ and $\unit{10^{13}}{\cm^2\second^{-1}}$ are considered.
 The quenched mixing cases are calculated with an ingestion rate of $\unit{\natlog{4}{-3}}{\Msun\second^{-1}}$ only.
-Care has been taken that our post-processing models are converged with respect to spatial and temporal resolution \citep{issaImpact3DMacro2025}.
+There are 4 MLT, 16 3D-inspired, and 4 quenched mixing cases for a total of 24 simulations.
+This reflects both our limited knowledge of and the intrinsically varying conditions in real 3D stars.
+The \mppnp{} code treats mixing as a diffusive process and splits the operators of mixing and burning \citep{pignatariNuGridStellarData2016}, so care has been taken that our post-processing models are converged with respect to spatial and temporal resolution. \cite{issaImpact3DMacro2025} provides further explanation of all simulation details.